 However, if you are looking to take warehouse process automation a step further to gain additional functionality and efficiency, you may be in the market for a warehouse management system, a WMS.

-What is a WMS?
+What is WMS?
 A warehouse management system, or WMS, is a software platform that takes over and automates internal warehouse logistics to make intelligent, real-time decisions that direct your worker movements through the warehouse with maximum efficiency.
-Research from ARC Advisory Group indicates that WMS solutions can “provide the single best solution for reducing the cost associated with distribution while simultaneously improving service.”
+Research from the ARC Advisory Group indicates that WMS solutions can “provide the single best solution for reducing the cost associated with distribution while simultaneously improving service.”

-Like inventory management software, a WMS helps you control and track movement of materials in your warehouse or distribution center, but with far more functionality and operational flexibility.
+Like inventory management software, a WMS helps you control and track the movement of materials in your warehouse or distribution center, but with far more functionality and operational flexibility.
 Unlike inventory control applications, true WMS software provides a higher level of control and resource utilization for product movement and storage in and around your warehouse and DC facilities.

 The first WMS were computer applications that provided simple storage and location functions.
 Since the early days of WMS, these programs have evolved significantly into either standalone applications or as an extension of your Enterprise Resource Planning (ERP) system that communicates with your database and other warehouse technologies, such as mobile devices, RFID tags and robotics.